Strong spectral features from asymptotic giant branch stars in distant quiescent galaxies: Introduction

 \section{Introduction}

-The TP-AGB -- an advanced evolutionary stage of intermediate-mass stars ($\sim$1-10$M_\odot$) -- is a potentially essential component of stellar population models.
-The study of the TP-AGB contribution to the light of stellar population has a long history.
-The first estimate goes back over 30 years~\cite{Renzini+1981} and was based on the \textit{fuel consumption theorem}, thus predicting that the TP-AGB contribution to the bolometric light of a simple stellar population (SSP) could approach or even exceed $\sim 50\%$~at intermediate ages from $\sim 40$ Myr to a few Gyr.
-Subsequent models estimated a contribution to up to $\sim$80\% of the integrated near-infrared (NIR) emission of stellar populations with ages in the range of 0.2 $\lesssim t \lesssim$ 2 Gyr~\cite{Maraston+1998, Maraston+05, Salaris+14, Maraston+06, Tonini+09}.
+The thermally pulsing asymptotic giant branch (TP-AGB) -- an advanced evolutionary stage of low- and intermediate-mass stars (0.8-10$M_\odot$) -- is a potentially essential component of stellar population models.
+Quantifying the TP-AGB contribution to the light of stellar populations has a long history.
+The first estimate goes back over 30 years\cite{Renzini+1981}, which was based on the \textit{fuel consumption theorem}\cite{Renzini+Voli+1981}, predicted that the TP-AGB contribution to the bolometric light of a simple stellar population (SSP) could approach or even exceed $\sim$50\% at intermediate ages.
+Subsequent models estimated a contribution of up to $\sim$80\% of the integrated near-infrared (NIR) emission of stellar populations with ages in the range of 0.2 $\lesssim \lesssim$ 2 Gyr\cite{Maraston+1998, Maraston+05, Salaris+14, Maraston+06, Tonini+09}.

-However, the actual energetic contribution and spectral composition of this phase are highly controversial, with different models adopting distinctively different prescriptions for both the energetics and the stellar spectra during this phase~\cite{Bruzual+Charlot+03, Maraston+05, Marigo+08, Conroy+09}.
-These uncertainties stem from two complications typical of the TP-AGB phase, namely its double-shell burning regime leading to instabilities and `thermal pulses' occurring on short timescales alongside a strong mass-loss, both requiring calibration of free parameters such as convection, mixing and mass loss with observational data~\cite{Noel+13, Pastorelli+2020}.
-As a consequence, stellar evolutionary computations, which are the backbone of evolutionary population synthesis models, typically terminate at the end of the Early Asymptotic Giant Branch (E-AGB) phase, and the inclusion of the TP-AGB in integrated models is performed separately either using specific TP-AGB tracks~\cite{Marigo+08, Salaris+14} or fuel-consumption-theorem estimated TP-AGB energetics~\cite{Maraston+05}.
+The actual energetic contribution and spectral composition of this phase, however, remain highly controversial, with different models adopting distinctively different prescriptions for both the energetics and the stellar spectra\cite{Bruzual+Charlot+03, Maraston+05, Marigo+08, Conroy+09}.
+These uncertainties stem from two complications typical of the TP-AGB phase, namely its double-shell burning regime leading to instabilities and `thermal pulses' on short timescales alongside a strong mass-loss, both requiring calibration of free parameters such as convection, mixing and mass loss, with observations\cite{Noel+13, Pastorelli+2020}.
+As a consequence, stellar evolutionary computations, which are the backbone of evolutionary population synthesis models, typically terminate at the end of the early AGB phase, and the inclusion of the TP-AGB in integrated models is performed separately either using specific TP-AGB tracks\cite{Marigo+08, Salaris+14} or fuel-consumption-theorem estimated TP-AGB energetics\cite{Maraston+05}.